StatisKit/StatisKit/doc/developper/public/contribute.rst

 .. note::

-    According to this documentation, the :code:`upstream master` remote branch refers to the master branch of the repository on the *StatisKit* organization account and :code:`origin master` remote branch to the repository fork on your personal account.
+    According to this documentation, the :code:`upstream master` remote branch refers to the master repository on the *StatisKit* organization account and :code:`origin master` remote branch to the repository fork on your personal account.

 .. blockdiag::